markvregel/STPtrajectories/README.md

 Overview
 --------

-PACKAGE IS INCOMPLETE AND CONTAINS ERRORS.
-Package for handling Space-Time Prism(STP) trajectories.
+Package that uses Space-Time Prism (STP) concept to analyse trajectories.
+By incorparting the STP concept, users can analyse their data while taking into account the uncertainty of the location of an individual in between the control points of a trajectory.
+The package also supports uncertainty about the control points themselves.
- It contains functions to calculate Potential Path Areas(PPAs), create random trajectories and to test for possible encounters by applying the alibi query.
+The STPtrajectories package contains methods that calculate Potential Path Areas(PPAs), create random  trajectories, calculate when an individual could have been at a spatial location, and test for possible encounters between two individuals by applying the alibi query.
- It also provides functions to visulize the STPs treajectories in 3D.
+It also provides a method that visulises STP trajectories in 3D.

 Installation
 ------------